Why choose St Catharine's?

 The structure of the University of Cambridge can seem confusing at times, but one of its most important (and enjoyable) features is that it is collegiate – students spend much of their time living and working in one of thirty or so colleges.

-In addition, most undergraduate students live either in their college or in accommodation owned by the college elsewhere in Cambridge.
-Colleges also offer a place to eat, sports facilities, libraries, computers and bars, among other things.
-St Catharine's accommodation and facilities are among its great strengths, frequently praised by current students.
+In addition, most undergraduate students live either in their college or in accommodation provided by the college elsewhere in Cambridge.
+Colleges also offer places to eat, sports facilities, libraries, computers and bars, among other things.
+St Catharine's accommodation and facilities are among its great strengths, and are often praised by current students.

-Most important of all, most students find that their college provides the main focus of their social life while they are in Cambridge - usually forming friendships which will last long after they finish their university course..
+Most important of all, most students find that their college provides the main focus of their social life while they are in Cambridge - and they usually form friendships which will last long after they graduate.

 Six reasons to choose St Catharine's